c3g/GenPipes_Docs/docs/source/user_guide/pipelines/gp_dnaseq_highcov.rst

 Introduction
 ------------

-The DnaSeq high Coverage Pipeline is based on the :ref:`DNA Sequencing Pipeline<docs_gp_dnaseq>` and follows the same initial pipeline steps.
+The DnaSeq High Coverage Pipeline is based on the :ref:`DNA Sequencing Pipeline<docs_gp_dnaseq>` and follows the same initial pipeline steps.
 The difference begins at the Mark Duplicates step.
 Since this data is high coverage Mark Duplicates step is not run.
 Recalibration is not run either because typically, these datasets are targeted with amplicons or custom capture which render recalibration useless.
 Also variant calling is done only using frequency.
 Bayesian callers are not used because these typically don't fare well with the high coverage.

 ----